juancarlospaco/nim-overpass/README.md

 - How to Edit the OpenStreetMap using this lib ?.

 You can not, Overpass is a read-only OpenStreetMap API, but optimized for read speed.

+- This works without SSL ?.

+Yes.

+- This works with SSL ?.

+Yes.

+- This works with Asynchronous code ?.

+Yes.

+- This works with Synchronous code ?.

+Yes.